rwth-i6/returnn/CONTRIBUTING.md

    then let's discuss how to extend or generalize RETURNN such that RETURNN becomes generic enough for this, such that you do not need to modify RETURNN.)
-* Write them in a generic way, that is easily composeable, and reflects a core atomic functionality or concept, and not too much at once.
+* Write them in a generic way, that is easily composable, and reflects a core atomic functionality or concept, and not too much at once.
   The (class/function/layer/whatever) name should reflect